Andrea Diprè

 Andrea Diprè (born 9 November 1974) is an Italian media personality, lawyer, and art critic.
-After becoming a lawyer, owing to his strict Catholic education, Diprè initially began seeking an ecclesiastical-political career.
-Having failed to be elected, he rejected his past Catholic ways and began his art critic career, becoming well known in the 2000s and 2010s for his outbursts and his over-the-top personal life, including drugs and sex, known as Dipreism.
+After becoming a lawyer, owing to his strict Catholic education, Diprè initially Having failed to be elected, he rejected his past Catholic ways and began his art critic career, becoming well known in the 2000s and 2010s for his outbursts and his over-the-top personal life, including drugs and sex, known as Dipreism.
 In the 2010s, Diprè also began a social media personality career, which attracted national attention.

 Diprè founded his own television channel Diprè TV and YouTube channel, which included art critics, interview with trash culture personalities and porn stars (on YouTube), shock humour, and pornographic content involving Diprè himself (on Diprè TV).
 During these years, he began a relationship with Sara Tommasi and from 2015 to 2018 was married to porn star Riley Steele.
 He also pursued a musical career as an independent artist.